 It is recommended that you find a safe storage space such as an external hard drive or a cloud based storage service such as DropBox, and download and save all text messages, emails, photographs, business records, insurance policies, banking records and other important documents you have access to.

 Yueh-Mei Kim Nutter is Partner in Brinkley Morgan’s Boca Raton, Fort Lauderdale and West Palm Beach offices.
-She is a Florida Bar board certified specialist in Marital and Family Law, concentrating her practice in the areas of family law, guardianships, and probate and estate litigation.
+She is a board certified Family & Matrimonial Attorney who focuses on family law cases, guardianship issues, and estate and probate cases.